Your food is poisoning the earth.

 Your way of eating is wrong.

-Food has become a battleground where marketing labels and misinformation is used to bully and demonize people around their eating choices.
+Food has become a battleground where marketing labels and misinformation are used to bully and demonize people about their eating choices.
 What if you could stop stressing about what other people think and make eating decisions based on your own needs and preferences?
 This startling look at the misrepresentation of food sheds light on fictitious nutrition and environmental claims to help you recognize bullies and defend your food choices.

 Get a sneak peak into Michele's newest book, Food Bullying, to upend the way you think about food.